-PROVIDER ADVISORY COMMITTEE (PAC) NOMINATION PROCESS TIMELINE
+PROVIDER ADVISORY COMMITTEE (PAC)

+NOMINATION PROCESS TIMELINE

-ACTION TIMELINE Clerk of the Board will post Annual Appointment Liston GCHP Website.
-Annually by December 31 Prepare ads for expiring seats and submit to Communications Director • § Communication Dept. approval • Annually by December 8- 15 Ask for volunteers at March meetings to apply for Chair position Annually during first quarter PAC meeting Ask for three to four PAC volunteers for Nominations ad hoc committee Deadline for applications at GCHP for Annual Vacancies (by February 2 nd) - (GCHP will accept applications year-round) Annually by February 2 Send Nominations binders with REDACTED applications to all members of Nominations ad hoc subcommittees for individual review and scoring Annually by February 10 Convene PAC ad hoc subcommittee to review and recommend candidates/Chair to full Committee • Proposed slate of candidates • Proposed Chairperson Annually by February 15 Submit FYI to execs regarding Nominations ad hoc recommendations for slate of candidates and Chairs Annually w/in one week of ad hoc subcommittee review and recommendations Proposed candidates/Chairs presented for consideration to full PAC Committees Annually during first or second quarter PAC meeting depending on date of meeting.
-Proposed candidates presented to Commission during April Commission meeting for consideration (and other appropriate times when a vacancy occurs) Annually during April Commission Meeting Thank departing members at June or July meeting Annually during second quarter PAC meeting Notify new PAC members of their selection after Board approval Annually between May 1 - 15 Appointed members are sworn in by clerk of board officially take new positions Annually during third quarter PAC and other times as needed.
+ACTION TIMELINE Clerk of the Board will post Annual Appointment List on Annually by December 31 GCHP Website.
+Prepare Notice of Vacancy for expiring seats and submit to Annually between GCHP Communications for placement on GCHP Website December 8-15 Director Form PAC ad hoc nominations subcommittee Annually during first quarter 1.
+Recruit volunteers for applicants of Chair position PAC meeting 2.
+Recruit members for ad hoc nominations subcommittee Deadline for applications at GCHP for PAC Annual Annually by February 2 Vacancies (by February 2 nd ) - (GCHP will accept applications year-round) Send Nominations binders with REDACTED applications to Annually by February 10 all members of ad hoc nominations subcommittees for individual review and scoring Convene PAC ad hoc nominations subcommittee to review Annually by February 15 and recommend to PAC Proposed slate of candidates Proposed Chairperson Proposed candidates / Chair presented for Annually during first or consideration to full PAC second quarter PAC meeting, depending on date of meeting.
+Proposed candidates presented to Commission during Annually during April April Commission meeting for approval Commission Meeting Notify new PAC members of their selection after Board Annually between May 1-15 approval Appointed members are sworn in by clerk of board officially Annually during third quarter take new positions PAC meeting and other times as needed.
 New PAC representatives attend first Committee meeting.
-New chairperson presides.
-Annually during third quarter PAC meeting and other times as needed
+Annually during third quarter New chairperson presides.
+PAC meeting and other times as needed